 - Evening Extra Magic Hours

 Morning EMH will get you in for park opening before the general public.
 Evening EMH will allow WDW resort guests to stay in the park after its scheduled closing.
 While many folks take advantage of the early access, few take advantage of the late ones.
-It is absolutely worth a shake up in scheduling to go.

 How Will Disney Know Who Can Be In the Park During Extra Magic Hours?